-There’s A New iPad That’s Aimed At Education And Works With Apple Pencil
+Apple Wants Its New $329 iPad To Lure Students Away From Chromebooks

 While the Apple Pencil price remains $99, Apple is also selling a third-party stylus by Logitech, called Logitech Crayon, for $49.
 Schools can purchase Apple Pencil for $89 (a $10 discount).

 At 9.7 inches, the new iPad is the same size as the current entry-level iPad, which was also offered at a $329 price point.
 The new iPad Wi-Fi model with 32GB is $329, and the Wi-Fi and LTE version with 32GB costs $459.
 It shares most of the same technical specifications as that previous entry-level iPad model, with the addition of Apple Pencil support, as well as an A10 fusion processor, which Apple claims is more powerful than “virtually every Chromebook.”
+The iPad, however, does not have a Smart Connector, which allows for easy pairing to accessories like keyboards.

 Apple is also upgrading iCloud storage for education from 5GB to 200GB.